syncfusion-content/maui-docs/MAUI/DataGrid/column-resizing.md

 documentation: ug
 ---

-## Resizing columns
+# Resizing columns in MAUI DataGrid (SfDataGrid)

 The `SfDataGrid` allows you to resize the columns by tapping and dragging the right border of the column headers.
 Resizing can be enabled or disabled by setting the `SfDataGrid.AllowResizingColumns` property.
 A resizing indicator is displayed while resizing a column.

-N> Resizing considers [DataGridColumn.MinimumWidth] and [DataGridColumn.MaximumWidth] of the column and will not exceed the minimum and maximum width constraints.
+N> Resizing considers `DataGridColumn.MinimumWidth` and `DataGridColumn.MaximumWidth` of the column and will not exceed the minimum and maximum width constraints.

 {% tabs %}
 {% highlight xaml %}